Pilling: History

 Pilling is an ancient settlement, founded on what was essentially an "island" with the sea on one side and marsh on the others.
-From artefacts finds, there is evidence of spasmodic human activity within this territory dating back to the Neolithic period.
+Based on significant archeological findings, there is evidence of human activity within this area dating back to the Neolithic period.

 Some of the materials that went into the extension of the Garstang railway from to came from Richard Fleetwood's first charity school at Preesall.
-The school had gradually become more and more dilapidated so the contractors knocked it down and used the stones for the railway.
+The school had gradually become more and more dilapidated, so the contractors knocked it down and used the stones for the railway.

 Damside Windmill, on Taylors Lane, was built in 1808.

+Pilling's dialect was surveyed in 1976 as part of the Atlas Linguarum Europae.

 "Pilling in Bloom" was a competition held in 2004.

 Geography

 Pilling is an extensive mossland parish covering 3,387 hectares, situated on the southern corner of Morecambe Bay.
 Bus routes link Pilling to Lancaster, Knott End and Fleetwood.

 Governance

 Since 1974, Pilling has formed part of the Wyre borough of Lancashire served by both Wyre Borough Council and Lancashire County Council, having previously (from 1894) lain within the Garstang Rural District of Lancashire.
 Pilling has its own Parish Council.
 The population of Pilling electoral ward in 2011 was 2,293.
-Pilling is within the constituency of Lancaster and Fleetwood which returned Cat Smith Labour Party (UK) as M.P. in 2019.
+Pilling is within the constituency of Lancaster and Wyre which returned Cat Smith Labour Party (UK) as M.P. in 2024.